norwnd/solana/docs/src/cli/deploy-a-program.md

 so that future program upgrades will only be possible via signature by private key residing on offline machine (see how it's done below).

-We assume that program has been deployed (using online machine) and it's upgrade authority has been changed to offline signer (private key generated and stays on machine disconnected from internet), a typical setup would
+Assume that program has been deployed (using online machine) and it's upgrade authority has been changed to offline signer - authority's private key generated and stays on machine **disconnected** from internet (note, use `--skip-new-upgrade-authority-signer-check` when upgrading authority to offline signer because you'll be upgrading using online machine that doesn't have access to "new upgrade authority signer private key" since it's offline, it's checked to be present for extra safety - ensuring that you don't accidentally specify "new authority" that you don't have control over).
-consist of 3 different pairs of keys:
+A typical setup would consist of 3 different pairs of keys:
 - online signer (used as fee payer for deploying program buffer, deploying/upgrading program itself)
 - offline signer (serves as authority over program upgrades, protects program upgrades from certain types of attacks), make sure to have a **secure** backup of this signer